 The Camille and Henry Dreyfus Foundation has announced that Robert Langer, Institute Professor at Massachusetts Institute of Technology, has won the 2019 Dreyfus Prize in the Chemical Sciences.
 The biennial Prize, which includes a $250,000 award, is conferred this year in Chemistry in Support of Human Health.
 The award ceremony will be held at MIT on September 26 and will include a lecture by Langer.

-Langer is honored for discoveries and inventions of materials for drug delivery systems and tissue engineering that have had a transformative impact on human health through chemistry.
+Langer is honored for discoveries and inventions of materials for drug delivery systems and tissue engineering that have had a transformative impact on human health through the chemical sciences.
 He has been cited as one of history’s most prolific inventors in medicine and biochemistry.
 The drug delivery technologies that he invented have been lauded as the cornerstone of that industry, positively impacting hundreds of millions of people worldwide.
 The impact and influence of his work is vast, and his papers have been cited in scientific publications more than any other engineer in history.

 Langer’s work on drug delivery is at the interface of biotechnology and materials chemistry, with a strong focus on the study and development of polymers to deliver drugs continuously and at controlled rates for prolonged periods.
 His innovations in drug delivery have been translated into commercial products that have had a remarkable benefit to human health and include brain and prostate cancer, macular degeneration, and a variety of mental health disorders including schizophrenia and opioid addition.
 His pioneering work in tissue engineering (with Joseph Vacanti) has led to the creation of new skin, cartilage, bone, corneas, and blood vessels in humans.
 His leadership in both the underlying science and its applications has given rise to entirely new fields of the chemical sciences and engineering.